2017 Pac-12 Conference football season: Championship game

-The championship game will played on December 1, 2017.
-It will feature the teams with the best conference records from each division, Stanford from the North and USC from the South.
-This will be the seventh championship game and is also a rematch of the 2015 Pac-12 Football Championship Game, the first rematch in the history of the Pac-12 Football Championship Game.
+The championship game was played on December 1, 2017.
+It featured the teams with the best conference records from each division, Stanford from the North and USC from the South.
+This was the seventh championship game and was also a rematch of the 2015 Pac-12 Football Championship Game, the first rematch in the history of the Pac-12 Football Championship Game.